eslrgs/geo_py/README.md

-# Exploring geological data with Python
+# Intro to Python for Geologists workshop

 ## Run through Binder